ianquigley-sap/clouderp-ai-handson-2024/exercises/ex3/README.md

 ![image](ex3img12-2.png)

-Click on the **Explorer** icon and you should have another new folder for the project, this time entitled **ai-generated-cap-1**
+Click on the **Explorer** icon and you should have another new folder for the project, this time entitled **ai-created-cap-1**

 ![image](ex3img13.png)

 ## Summary

-In this exercise you have seen how the Fiori AI generator can use both text and images to create detailed **SAP Fiori elements** applications.
+In this exercise you have seen how the Fiori AI generator can use both text and images to create detailed **SAP Fiori** apps.

 Continue to - [Exercise 4 - Other sample images for Generation](../ex4/README.md)